mihir-elite/apns-server/README.md

-apns-server
+Apple Push Notification Service PHP Server
 ===========

-Apple Push Notification Service PHP Server

 Built this server for my company and because it took me some weeks to figure everything out, I decided to publish it for others to use.